prody/ProDy/doc/tutorials/enm_analysis/edit.rst

    anm_slc_p66, sel_p66 = sliceModel(anm, rt, 'chain A')
    anm_slc_p66

-Yo see that now sliced model contains 556 nodes out of the 971 nodes in the original model.
+You see that now the sliced model contains 556 nodes out of the 971 nodes in the original model.

 .. ipython:: python